HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

 synthetic aura
 global brain from mobile

+synthetic voices
-silent voices first
+silent at first
-self updating
+then spreading self updating
-tattoo swiped for authentication

-autonomous thoooought
-algorythm for symbiotic relations (AI symbiote)
+tattoo swiped for authentication autonomous thoooought algorythm for true symbiotic relations (AI symbiote)

 lose yourself in the merge
 lose yourself in the merge